 Going as far back as early November I was made aware that the possibility that reviewing the Wired2Fire Sim X-2020 Valkyrie was on offer.
-Safe to say I jumped at the chance to test a PC tailor-made for Flight Sim 2020.
-Check out if I think it’s worth the £1920 asking price in the video review below…
+Safe to say I jumped at the chance to test a PC tailor-made for Microsoft’s Flight Simulator (2020).
+Let’s see if I think it’s worth the £1920 asking price in the video review below…

 Wired2Fire Sim X-2020 Valkyrie: Specifications